 The first phase of ORRC (ORRC Phase 1) is located at Siu Ho Wan of North Lantau to treat source-separated food waste from the C&I sectors at a capacity of 200 tonnes per day.
-The design and construction is commenced in December 2014 and it is expected that the plant will be commissioned in 2018.
+The design and construction is commenced in December 2014 and it is in full operation in July 2018.

 Organic Resources Recovery Centre Phase 1